 And similarly, Binary-Cross-Entropy would be averaged over all the datasets.

-Now, the primary question that we should ask ourselves is: If PDFs (probability distribution functions) are continuous in the range of [0,1], why can't MAE/MSE be chosen here?
+The primary question we should ask ourselves is: If PDFs (probability distribution functions) are continuous in the range of [0,1], why can't MAE/MSE be chosen here?
 Take a pause and think!

 Reason: MAE and MSE do well when the probability of an event occurring is close to the predicted value or when the wrong prediction's confidence is not that high.
 To understand the term confidence of prediction, let's take one example:

-Suppose our ML model predicted that the patient-lady in the figure below is pregnant, and our model predicted it with the probability of 0.9.
-We can say that our model is very much confident.
-Now let's consider one scenario when the ML model says the patient-man in the below figure is pregnant with a probability of 0.9.
-This is a case where the model predicts something wrong and is confident about the prediction.
-To address these cases, the model needs to be penalized more for these predictions.
+Suppose our ML model wrongly predicted that the patient does not have cancer, and our model predicted it with a probability of 0.9.
+We can say that our model is very much confident that the patient is cancer free, but he had cancer.
+Let's consider another scenario when the ML model says that a patient has cancer with a probability of 0.8, but this prediction is wrong.
+It is a case where the model predicts something wrong and is confident about the prediction.
+Our model must be penalized more for these predictions to address these cases.
 Right?
+Cost function values can ensure which prediction will be penalized more.

-Let's calculate the cross-entropy (CE), MAE, and MSE of the case where the ML model is predicting that a man is pregnant with high confidence (Probability (Y')= 0.8).
-Obviously, the actual output Y will be 0 here.
+Let's calculate the cross-entropy (CE), MAE, and MSE of the case where the ML model is wrongly predicting that a patient has cancer with high confidence (Probability (Y')= 0.8).
+The actual output Y will be 0 here.

 MAE = |(Y-Y’)| = |0–0.8| = 0.8